hmlongco/Resolver/README.md

 Finally, with  [Automatic Type Inference](./Documentation/Types.md) you also tend to write about 40-60% less dependency injection code using Resolver.

+## Resolver Update Notes<a name=updates></a>

+It's possible that recent updates to Resolver could cause breaking changes in your code base.

+* Resolver 1.4 improved thread safety and performance.
+No breaking changes, though accessing Resolver's scopes directly is now deprecated.
+See: [Scopes](./Documentation/Scopes.md).

+* Resolver 1.3 adds Name spaces to Resolver.
+Registering names allows for better autocompletion and makes your code safer by reducing potential runtime evaluation errors.
+This is a possible breaking change.
+See: [Named Instances](./Documentation/Names.md)

+* Resolver 1.2 changed how arguments are passed to the registration factory in order to provide better support for passing and handling both single and multiple arguments.
+This is a breaking change.
+See: [Passing and Handling Multiple Arguments](./Documentation/Arguments.md#multiple)

 ## Author

-Resolver was designed, implemented, and documented by [Michael Long](https://www.linkedin.com/in/hmlong/), a Senior Lead iOS engineer at [CRi Solutions](https://www.clientresourcesinc.com/solutions/).
+Resolver was designed, implemented, documented, and maintained by [Michael Long](https://www.linkedin.com/in/hmlong/), a Senior Lead iOS engineer at [CRi Solutions](https://www.clientresourcesinc.com/solutions/).
 CRi is a leader in developing cutting edge iOS, Android, and mobile web applications and solutions for our corporate and financial clients.

 * Email: [mlong@clientresourcesinc.com](mailto:mlong@clientresourcesinc.com)
 * Twitter: @hmlco